garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ![original fit](images/naming.jpg)

-^ To be clear, here are a bunch of names that are poor choices, more often thann not.
+^ To be clear, here are a bunch of names that are poor choices, more often than not.
 They're far too abstract.
 How often have you seen a Manager class?
 Or a Process func?
 Manage and process what?

 ---